Red Sea Dynamics

-Red Sea Dynamics Regional Overview – The Red Sea has always been the site of power plays amongst countries vying for its control.
+The Red Sea has always been the site of power plays amongst countries vying for its control.
 From the ancient Egyptian expeditions to Punt land, to the Romans who established its role as an important artery for trade with the East.
 And today, beneath its calm and pristine turquoise waters, it remains in constant flux as its regional players and those from outside compete for a chance to secure their interests.
 The strategic artery can be both a beacon of peace or a catalyst for destruction.
 We look at its ever-changing dynamics in this exclusive series.

 Be the first to know – Follow us on @Saxafi